 The 2018 marketing trend roundup

-2017 was a busy year for marketing, from guerrilla campaigns to changing consumer behaviour, GDPR to another John Lewis Christmas advert, we’ve seen platforms rise and fall and trends come and go.
-Now that the festive season is over and we turn our attention to the new year ahead, commentators have begun to make their predictions for what 2018 has in store for the marketing industry.
+2017 was a busy year for marketing.
+From guerrilla campaigns to changing consumer behaviour, GDPR to another John Lewis Christmas advert, we’ve seen platforms rise and fall and trends come and go.
+Now that the festive season is over, we turn our attention to the new year ahead.
+Commentators have begun to make their predictions for what 2018 marketing trends we might see.

-With so many commentators to keep up with, here is the roundup of what you should be looking out for this year.
+With so many commentators to keep up with, here is our roundup of 2018 marketing trends:

 1. Brand purpose will be realigned

-As consumers demand ever more from the brands they engage with when it comes to being socially conscious and having a coherent Corporate Social Responsibility (CSR) strategy, brands have responded with strong ‘brand purposes’ that place ‘doing good’ at the heart of their ethos.
+Consumers continue to demand ever more from the brands they engage.
+Brands must be socially conscious and have a coherent Corporate Social Responsibility (CSR) strategy.
+We can see that brands are creating strong ‘brand purposes’ that place ‘doing good’ at the heart of their ethos.

-Yet Marketing Week argues in the bid to impress socially-conscious consumers, many brands have lost their way when it comes to CSR and lack direction in implementing their brand purpose.
+Yet Marketing Week argues that many brands have lost their way when it comes to CSR.
+There is evidence of a lack direction in implementing their brand purpose.
 Quoting Diageo CMO Syl Saller, who in an interview earlier this year explained ‘everyone is using purpose in a different way and not defining it […] and a lot of people are defining it as just things that are worthy and good for society,’ Marketing Week sees the need for a change in the coming year.

 Instead of the current approach, it is suggested that ‘2018 should be the year brands move away from doing purpose for purpose’s sake (particularly when it is simply a clumsy bolt-on) and instead focus on brand differentiation through better defined positioning.’